oceanprotocol-archive/tech-spikes-2017-to-2019/5-token-migration/README.md

 	* users can use the SAME wallet to keep the tokens in both network (mainnet & POA);
 	* users have almost zero effort and no chance of phishing attack;
 	* Ocean team controls the migration process and ensures the security;
-	* Technical efforts are limited to Ocean team (similar to getting Procean tokens into Ocean tokens);
+	* technical efforts are limited to Ocean team (similar to getting Procean tokens into Ocean tokens);
 	* it requires no support from the exchange;
-	* the time of migration is controled by Ocean team.
+	* the time of migration is controled by Ocean team;
+	* for better security, a multi-sgi wallet should be used to send tx in order to credit new tokens to holders.

 <img src="img/mirrorCopyMigration.jpg" />